What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 Examples include air-conditioning units, electric garage doors, and ovens.

-1. Capital Works (Division 43): items that make up the building and are fixed to the building.
-Examples include built-in wardrobes, retaining walls and fences, as well as basins and sinks.
+2. Capital Works (Division 43): items that make up the building and are fixed to it.
+Examples include built-in wardrobes, retaining walls and fences, and basins and sinks.

 For a sample of the depreciation report, click here.

-Generally, a quantity surveyor will come out to your investment property and conduct an extensive inspection to identify and classify the Capital Works and Plant and Equipment items for their report.
+So, what is a quantity surveyor for when it comes to this?
+These assessors will complete an in-depth assessment of the property to identify and classify the Capital Works and Plant and Equipment items for their report.

 Once the quantity surveyor report (or depreciation schedule) is complete, you can simply hand it over to your accountant to submit with your annual tax return.

-And the bonus news is that the quantity surveyor fees and the accountant fees are also both tax-deductible expenses – a great incentive to hiring qualified professionals to help maximise the return on your investment property!
+The bonus news is that the quantity surveying and accountant fees are also tax-deductible expenses—a great incentive to hire qualified professionals to help maximise the return on your investment property!

 Why Choose Duo Tax?